Skip to content

 Sometime around 190 AD, a leather-worker from Byzantium named Theodotus arrived in Rome with an unusual theology.
 Jesus of Nazareth, Theodotus taught, was a righteous man — perhaps the most righteous man who had ever lived — upon whom the Holy Spirit descended at his baptism in the Jordan.
 At that moment, God adopted Jesus as his Son.
 Jesus was not eternally divine.
 He was not born as God incarnate.
 He was a human being whom God elevated, empowered, and claimed as his own.
 This was not a demotion of Jesus in Theodotus’s eyes — it was a celebration of what God could do through a faithful human life.

 Pope Victor I excommunicated Theodotus around 198 AD, but the idea did not die with him.
-A generation later, Paul of Samosata, bishop of Antioch from approximately 260 to 272, taught a more sophisticated version.
-For Paul, the Logos (divine Word) was not a distinct person but an attribute of God the Father — like wisdom is an attribute of a wise person.
-This Logos “dwelt in” Jesus in a unique way, but Jesus remained fundamentally human.
+A generation later, Paul of Samosata, bishop of Antioch from approximately 260 to 272, taught a more sophisticated version — or at least, his opponents said he did.
+What Paul actually believed is difficult to reconstruct because none of his own writings survive; we have only the hostile accounts of those who deposed him.
+According to his accusers, Paul held that the Logos (divine Word) was not a distinct person but an attribute of God the Father — like wisdom is an attribute of a wise person — and that this Logos “dwelt in” Jesus in a unique way, while Jesus remained fundamentally human.
 A synod at Antioch in 268 deposed Paul, though it took military intervention by Emperor Aurelian to actually remove him from the bishop’s residence.
 Paul’s condemnation became a reference point: the Council of Nicaea (325) treated adoptionist Christology as already settled, and the creed’s insistence that the Son was “begotten, not made” and “of one substance with the Father” was partly aimed at closing the door adoptionism had tried to open.

 The idea resurfaced dramatically in eighth-century Spain.
 Elipandus, archbishop of Toledo, and Felix, bishop of Urgell, taught that Christ “according to the flesh” was the adopted Son of God, while “according to the divinity” he was the natural Son.
 This Spanish adoptionism was condemned at the Council of Frankfurt in 794, with Charlemagne himself presiding and Alcuin of York writing the theological refutation.
 Felix was brought to Aachen, recanted, and spent the rest of his life under ecclesiastical supervision.
 Yet the basic adoptionist instinct — that Jesus earned or was granted his divine status rather than possessing it eternally — has proven remarkably persistent.